maxbates/cogeneration/README.md

   - particularly for sequence-conditioned tasks like inpainting
 - **Improved sequence prediction** and inverse folding, using a deeper sequence prediction network
 - **Torsion angle prediction** for more accurate side chain placement
-- **B-factor and pLDDT prediction**, improving model understanding of flexible regions, and embedding structure experimental method
+- **B-factor and confidence (pLDDT, PTM, iPTM) prediction**, improving model understanding of flexible regions, and embedding structure experimental method
 - additional losses (e.g. for atomic interactions, clashes)
 - Support for **LigandMPNN (in memory) for inverse folding** during validation / redesigning sequences
 - Support for **Boltz-2 (in memory) for structure prediction** or AlphaFold2 duiring validation / redesigning sequences